 Giling basah involves hulling the parchment off the bean at roughly 50 percent moisture content—versus 10 to 12 percent moisture, as is common in most other coffee processes and regions).
 They’re then hulled and bagged and sent to rest—which is also unique to Indonesia; elsewhere, hulling typically takes places just before the coffee is shipped to the port.

-InterAmerican buys Grade 1 Sumatras as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-picked for defects.
-This extra quality control measure results in a very consistent cup that includes only cherries at optimum ripeness.
+InterAmerican buys Grade 1 Sumatra coffees as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-sorted for defects.
+This extra quality control measure further contributes to a very consistent cup that' comprised of cherries picked at optimum ripeness.

-Strong notes of cedar, sweet tobacco, chocolate and spices; winey acidity, consistent and balanced.
+Herbal, cedar, sweet tobacco, chocolate and spice notes; mild, winey acidity, creamy body, consistent and balanced.